Key BMJ learning points from recent BMJs

-Suspect in patents who have had non-cardiac causes excluded (endoscopy, oesophageal manometry, abdo uss, endoscopy etc) and non-ischaemic cardiac disorders excluded e.g., myocarditis, pericarditis etc AND the patient had a history of: 1) Classical angina or 2) Ischaemic changes on ECG or 3) Impaired myocardial perfusion on stress testing or 4) Stress induced regional wall abnormality 5) Impaired coronary flow reserve.
+Suspect in patents who have had non cardiac causes excluded (endoscopy, oesophageal manometry, abdo uss, endoscopy etc) and non-ischaemic cardiac disorders excluded e.g., myocarditis, pericarditis etc AND have a history of: 1) Classical angina or 2) Ischaemic changes on ECG or 3) Impaired myocardial perfusion on stress testing or 4) Stress induced regional wall abnormality 5) Impaired coronary flow reserve.

 Causes: Coronary artery spasm, coronary microvascular disorders, increased myocardial oxygen demand i.e., tachycardia or myocardial workload.

 Usually need cardiology referral to establish the diagnosis and for Rx (symptomatic and preventing Major Adverse Cardiovascular Events MACE).

 Statins – Trial of 200 patients (average age 69) who had stopped statins or were considering stopping statins due to M-S pain.
 Randomised to rotating cycles of placebo or statin.
 No difference in M-S symptoms between the two even within the same patient.
 M-S aches and pains are common and rarely due to statins.